Location Icon

 Symptoms

-The chief symptom of a vestibular migraine is recurrent spells of dizziness that may last for a few seconds to days.
+The main symptom of a vestibular migraine is recurrent spells of dizziness that may last for a few seconds to days.
+Vestibular Migraine patients often complain of headaches before, during or after the dizzy spells though not all vestibular migraine patients have headaches.

 • Nausea and vomiting